prabu-rethinakumar/ubuntu-Jenkins/README.md

 Reboot the machine and login back

-Step#1: Creat Jenkins server(e.g servername.xyz.com)
+Step#1: Create Jenkins server(e.g servername.xyz.com)

  	 Create your own ubuntu server using any Virtualization .
 If you have server of your own, login as root or admin